Equinox (composition): Name

-The release of "Equinox" was delayed until 1964 when Atlantic issued the album Coltrane’s Sound.
-Before he recorded it, Coltrane performed "Equinox" several times in live venues, including a session with Miles Davis’ rhythm section and at the 1960 Monterey Jazz Festival.
-Unfortunately, the other Atlantic recordings of "Equinox" were lost in the 1978 warehouse fire before they were released.
+The release of "Equinox" was delayed until 1964, when Atlantic issued Coltrane's Sound.
+Before Coltrane recorded the tune, he had performed it live, including a session with Miles Davis' rhythm section and the 1960 Monterey Jazz Festival.
+Other Atlantic recordings of "Equinox" were lost in a 1978 warehouse fire before they were released.
 Unlike "Naima" and "My Favorite Things", "Equinox" would not become part of Coltrane's repertoire.

-Coltrane's attitude in writing "Equinox" is described by Dr Lewis Porter as "Coltrane was a serious blues player and his blues pieces reflect the desire to get back to a primal mood, and away from the emotionally lighter, harmonically more complicated and complex blues of the boppers."
+Coltrane's attitude in writing "Equinox" was described by Dr. Lewis Porter: "Coltrane was a serious blues player and his blues pieces reflect the desire to get back to a primal mood, and away from the emotionally lighter, harmonically more complicated and complex blues of the boppers."